michael105/lfcaps/README.md

 # Set permitted capabilities
 lfcaps -s -n cap_net_bind_service /path/to/program

+# capabilities can be given as non ambigous substrings
+lfcaps -s -n net_bind,net_adm /path/to/program

 # Add a capability to the inheritable set,
-# capabilities can be given as non ambigous substrings
 lfcaps -ai -n net_raw,chroot /path/to/program

 # Test whether a file contains a capability